Majority Vote for Distributed Differentially Private Sign Selection: A General Majority Vote Procedure for Privacy Preserving Sign Recovery

 \begin{lemma}(Theorem 3.10 in \cite{dwork_aaron.2014}) The exponential mechanism preserves $(\epsilon,0)$-differential privacy. \end{lemma}

-The exponential mechanism is also $(\epsilon,0)$-DGDP when we modify $H(\mbX,\mbX')=1$ in (\ref{ut}) to denote all elements are the same except for one local machine.
-In fact, we can view the samples in one local machine as a higher dimensional vector.
-Then all the conclusions on DP hold naturally for DGDP.
-The above lemma provides us with a way to modify the majority vote to a differentially private counterpart.
-We need to leverage the knowledge of the sparseness of the true parameter.
-If we ignore the sparseness and apply the DP algorithm to every coordinate, by Lemma \ref{thm:adv_comp}, we know each coordinate should preserve $(\tilde{\epsilon},\tilde{\delta})$ privacy, where $\tilde{\epsilon}\asymp \frac{\epsilon}{\sqrt{p\log(1/\delta)}}$.
-Then the noise level imposed on each coordinate should be scaled as $\frac{\sqrt{p\log(1/\delta)}}{\epsilon}$, which may largely deteriorate the performance when $p$ is large.
-Therefore, it is important to make use of the sparseness to reduce the level of noise and enhance the performance.
-To this end, we will use the Peeling algorithm which is typically used in the problem of differentially private top-k selection and was also used in \cite{dwork_aaron.2014, dwork_su_li.2018differentially, cai_wang_zhang.2019}.
-With the Peeling algorithm, we can reduce the dimension and select a subset of $\{1,2,...,p\}$ that asymptotically covers the true support.
-The challenging step is to construct an efficient utility function $f$, which is required both in Peeling algorithm and the exponential mechanism.
-That is, we have to construct a measure for the closeness of the dataset $\mbQ$ to the discrete set $\{-1,0,1\}$.
-In the next section, we will solve these problems by inducing the concept of stability function.
+The exponential mechanism is also $(\epsilon,0)$-DGDP when we modify $H(\mbX,\mbX')=1$ in (\ref{ut}) to denote that all elements are the same, except for one local machine.
+In fact, we can view the samples in one local machine as one higher-dimensional vector.
+Thus, all the conclusions on DP hold naturally for DGDP.
+The above lemma provides us with a method to modify the Majority Vote to a differentially private counterpart.
+We must leverage the knowledge of the sparseness of the true parameter.
+If we ignore the sparseness and apply the DP algorithm to every coordinate, by Lemma \ref{thm:adv_comp}, we know that each coordinate should preserve $(\tilde{\epsilon},\tilde{\delta})$ privacy, where $\tilde{\epsilon}\asymp \frac{\epsilon}{\sqrt{p\log(1/\delta)}}$.
+The noise level imposed on each coordinate should then be scaled as $\frac{\sqrt{p\log(1/\delta)}}{\epsilon}$, which may significantly deteriorate the performance when $p$ is large.
+Therefore, it is important to use sparseness to reduce the level of noise and improve performance.
+To this end, we use the Peeling algorithm, which is typically used in the problem of differentially private top-k selection and was also used in \cite{dwork_aaron.2014, dwork_su_li.2018differentially, cai_wang_zhang.2019}.
+Using the Peeling algorithm, we can reduce the dimension and select a subset of $\{1,2,...,p\}$ that asymptotically covers the true support.
+The challenge is to construct an efficient utility function $f$ that is required in both the Peeling algorithm and exponential mechanism.
+That is, we must construct a measure of the closeness of the dataset $\mbQ$ to the discrete set $\{-1,0,1\}$.
+In the next section, we solve these problems by introducing the concept of a stability function.